Examples

 Landlords can, however, reduce their capital gains tax payments by offsetting purchasing costs, which include stamp duty, against them.

-The tax changes may put off house builders and developers, which would be detrimental to efforts to alleviate the current UK housing crisis.
+The Buy to Let 3% stamp duty surcharge, according to some experts, puts off house builders and developers, which is detrimental to efforts to alleviate the current UK housing crisis.

 Need an experienced buy to let conveyancing solicitor?
 Call 0333 344 3234 for an unbeatable fixed fee quote.